medical IDs for blood thinners

 Prasugrel may be used in conjunction with aspirin to prevent the formation of clots in people who have been treated with angioplasty,.
 Like aspirin, Prasugrel is an anti-platelet medication.

-Xarelto (rivaroxaban): Especially useful in recipients of hip replacements and knee replacements, Xarelto is a newcomer amongst blood thinner medications.
-It is also been approved for use in cases of DVT as well as pulmonary embolisms.
+Xarelto (rivaroxaban): Especially useful in recipients of hip replacements and knee replacements, Xarelto is a relative newcomer amongst blood thinner medications.
+It is also been approved for use in cases of DVT as well as pulmonary embolisms. it’s administered by injection, but does not require constant monitoring.

 MedicAlert offers free custom engraving on all our blood thinner bracelets and medical ID products.
-Engravings on medical IDs for blood thinners should include any critical medical information that can protect and save lives in an accident or medical emergency, for example:
+Engravings on medical IDs for blood thinners should include any critical medical information that can protect and save your life in an accident or medical emergency, for example:

 The best things to engrave on a medical bracelet for blood thinners include: